-6 AASB Research Report 12 Financial Reporting Practices of For-Profit Entities Lodging Special Purpose Financial Statements (August 2019).
-Research Report 12 examines the financial reporting practices of for-profit entities, including large proprietary companies, small foreign-controlled proprietary companies, for-profit unlisted public companies and other small proprietary companies, lodging financial estimated that 24% of these entities lodging SPFS either did not comply with the R&M requirements in AAS or did not make clear whether they did (refer to paragraphs BC20-BC22).
+- BC15 An analysis of the reporting practices of specified for-profit entities lodging financial statements with ASIC estimated that 71% of those entities prepared and publicly lodged SPFS in 2018.
+6 This same research estimated that 24% of these entities lodging SPFS either did not comply with the R&M requirements in AAS or did not make clear whether they did (refer to paragraphs BC20-BC22).
 Therefore, only 76% of the SPFS voluntarily complied with ASIC Regulatory Guide 85 Reporting requirements for non-reporting entities (RG 85) recommended guidance to apply all the R&M requirements in AAS (refer BC28-BC29).
-This suggested a strong need to improve the consistency, comparability, transparency and enforceability of financial reporting, which would also increase the usefulness and credibility of financial reporting in Australia.

-- BC16 It is incumbent on the AASB to resolve the SPFS problem as, legislatively, the AASB must ensure there are appropriate accounting standards for each type of entity that must comply with accounting standards (Australian Securities and Investments Commission Act 2001 s229(2)(c)) and facilitate comparability (s224).
+This suggested a strong need to improve the consistency, comparability, transparency and enforceability of financial reporting, which would also increase the usefulness and credibility of financial reporting in Australia. - BC16 It is incumbent on the AASB to resolve the SPFS problem as, legislatively, the AASB must ensure there are appropriate accounting standards for each type of entity that must comply with accounting standards (Australian Securities and Investments Commission Act 2001 s229(2)(c)) and facilitate comparability (s224).
 The ability to make the self-assessment that gives rise to the SPFS problem sits within AAS.
 Prior to issuing this Standard, the only AAS that explicitly apply to SPFS of for-profit private sector entities focussed on presentation and disclosure (and not R&M).
 As such, it was the directors' choice of accounting policies that provides the financial reporting framework.
 As a consequence, other regulators have attempted to fill the gap by providing additional guidance in relation to R&M. Despite this, discussions with users, including lenders and insolvency practitioners, indicated their needs for information about liquidity, solvency, cash flows, commitments and contingencies and related party disclosures were not being met in most SPFS and they were not all aware of the extent of the R&M issues.
 This indicated a need for minimum R&M requirements to be specified in AAS. - BC17 Therefore, as noted in paragraph BC6, the Board decided to play its role in improving the consistency, comparability, transparency and enforceability of financial statements to meet user needs, whilst mitigating, where appropriate, the increased reporting burden for entities that would no longer be able to prepare SPFS and would instead be required to prepare GPFS in accordance with AAS.